YuhuiCF/reveal.js/presentations/2018-02-dev-meeting/monitor.md

 3. Listen to Customers (feature vs need)

 Notes:
-Data Culture (Business metrics for Ops and Managers, collect and analyse data / conversion)
+* Data Culture (Business metrics for Ops and Managers, collect and analyse data / conversion)
+* How FE collects data for key components/changes